pyta-uoft/pyta/docs/checkers/index.md

 ### Bad chained comparison (W3601)

-This error occurs when a chained comparison uses semantically incompatible operators.
-For example, "<" has a different meaning than "is".
+This error occurs when a chained comparison uses incompatible comparison operators, i.e. operators that perform a different kind of test.
+For example, `<` has a different meaning than `is` and `in`.

+The different types of comparison operators can be classified in the following categories:

+- [Value comparisons][value comparisons] which compares values
+- [Membership tests][membership test operations] which checks whether a value is present in some other object
+- [Identity comparisons][identity comparisons] which checks whether two variables or values represent the same object

 ```{literalinclude} /../examples/pylint/w3601_bad_chained_comparison.py